Additional Focus Areas

 Ahilyabai Holkar (film)

-Documentary by Peepul Tree Foundation to promote greater understanding of an iconic woman, with contributions across governance, industry, culture, and building infrastructure, despite all odds
+Documentary by Peepul Tree Foundation to promote greater understanding of an iconic woman, with contributions across governance, industry, culture, despite all odds.

 People walking on a paved pathway in front of a large brick and concrete building with modern design elements, green grass, and small trees.